justyntyrrell/Car_Auction_Price_Prediction/README.md

 * There

 ## Data Collection
+selenium, beatifulSoup

 A webscraper was built using selenium and beatiful soup.
-Files can be found in main.py, scraper.py and the raw data stored in a csv file called car_auction_data.
-Features collected was vehicle Year,	Make,	Model,	Seller,	Location,	VIN,	Mileage,	BodyStyle,	Engine,	Drivetrain,	Transmission,	ExteriorColor,	InteriorColor,	TitleStatus,	SellerType,	Price,	Reserve,	Horsepower,	Torque.
+Files can be found in main.py, scraper.py and the raw data stored in a csv file  car_auction_data.
+Features collected were vehicle Year,	Make,	Model,	Seller,	Location,	VIN,	Mileage,	BodyStyle,	Engine,	Drivetrain,	Transmission,	ExteriorColor,	InteriorColor,	TitleStatus,	SellerType,	Price,	Reserve,	Horsepower,	Torque.

 ## Data Cleaning

+Data loaded was loaded as a panda dataframe in jupyter notenook.
+Various characters were removed and numerical data was converted to integers.
+Some categorical data was simplified due to different inconsistent data entry.

 ## Data Exploration
+seaborn, matplotlib
+Various scatter plots, boxplots, and correlation matrix

 ## Model Training and Hyperparameter tuning
-After testing a random forest regressor, Lasso regression, ridge regression, and XG boost resgressor, the
+Models tested: Random forest regressor, Lasso regression, ridge regression, and XG boost resgressor Hyperparameter tuning with bayesion optimization
+Data split into test and train sets.
+One hot encoding used on categorical data.
+Target encoding tested but OHE provided better results.
+Cross validation and MAE was used to check performance.
+A learning curve plotting training size Vs MAE to check over and under fitting.

 ## Model Explainability

 ## Model Web Deployment
+Model trained agaisnt enitire dataset due to its ilmited size.
+The model was then serialized using pickle.
+Web app was made using flask.